Hanging Hills: Conservation

 Much of the Hanging Hills have been conserved as parkland, municipal water supply, or conservation easement.
 Private landowners also hold significant acreage, particularly on the east and north sides of the range.
 In 2000, the Hanging Hills were included in a study by the National Park Service for the designation of a new National Scenic Trail now tentatively called the New England National Scenic Trail, which would include the Metacomet-Monadnock Trail in Massachusetts and the Mattabesett Trail and Metacomet Trail trails in Connecticut.

 A number of regional and local non-profit organizations are active in conserving the landscape and ecosystems of the Hanging Hills, most notably the Connecticut Forest and Park Association, the Meriden Land Trust, and the Berlin Land Trust.

-The Black Dog of the Hanging Hills

-The Black Dog of the Hanging Hills is an allegedly supernatural hound that appears in local folklore.
-Folklore holds that it has haunted the region since the early 19th century and that it manifests as a small black dog, often gregarious in nature, which leaves no footprints and makes no sound.
-According to the legend, to see the Black Dog the first time results in joy while a second sighting is a warning.
-Seeing the Black Dog a third time is said to be a death omen.
-At least six deaths have been blamed on third meetings with the Black Dog.

-One of the earliest accounts of the dog was published in the Connecticut Quarterly, (April–June, 1898), by New York geologist W.H.C.
-Pynchon.
-According to Pynchon, in February 1891 he and geologist Herbert Marshall of the USGS were conducting geologic research in the Hanging Hills when they saw the dog.
-Pynchon had seen the dog once before.
-Marshall, who had seen the dog twice, scoffed at the legend.
-Shortly after the two of them saw the dog, Marshall slipped on the ice atop one of the cliffs and plunged to his death.
-His body was recovered by authorities.
-Reports of the Black Dog continue to circulate today.